Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 Also, it's a drone so this is also a common technique to interlude the beginning of a journey.
 Usually same melody and then drone somewhere different too which doesn't happen here right away but later it does.

+It's a minor 7th chord vamp for the rest.
+It could have been just a minor chord but yeah the 7th chord gives it a bit of a more exotic, less resolved/boring/spicey vibe.
+But yeah, this is to taste.

 ## Au5 dubstep
 - https://www.youtube.com/watch?v=oLBqmi0ot_g